When we feel weary with the pressure of life, Jesus promises to carry the burden.

 A story about burdens

-So then, how must we learn to view stress in our lives?
-Perhaps the burdens we desire to “cast-off” are those that God wants to use in our lives to press us to Him—to cause us to trust Him.
+So how must we learn to view stress in our lives?
+Perhaps the burdens we desire to cast off are those that God wants to use in our lives to press us to Him—to cause us to grow spiritually and to trust Him.
 Totally.
 Completely.
 Without reservation.

 The following story of Sadhu Sundar Singh, a Hindu convert to Christianity, beautifully illustrates how God wants to use burdens and heavy pressures in our lives.

-Shortly after coming to Christ, Sadhu felt called to become a missionary to India.
-Late one afternoon Sadhu was traveling on foot through the Himalayas with a Buddhist monk.
-It was bitter cold and the wind felt like a cold blade slicing into Sadhu’s skin.
-Night was fast approaching when the monk warned Sadhu that they were in danger of freezing to death if they did not reach the monastery before darkness fell.
+Shortly after coming to Christ, Singh felt called to become a missionary to India.
+Late one afternoon Singh was traveling on foot through the Himalayas with a Buddhist monk.
+It was bitterly cold and the wind felt like a cold blade slicing into Singh’s skin.
+Night was fast approaching when the monk warned Singh that they were in danger of freezing to death if they did not reach the monastery before darkness fell.

-But Sadhu replied, “God has sent me here to help my brother.
+But Singh replied, “God has sent me here to help my brother.
 I cannot abandon him.”

 The monk continued trudging off through the whirling snow, while the missionary clambered